Documentation

 For more configuration options, see the Upstream Agent Configuration.

 Execution Tags allow you to dynamically add dimensions to your invocations so that they can be identified, searched for, and filtered in Lumigo.
-For example: in multi-tenanted systems, execution tags are often used to mark with the identifiers of the end-users that trigger them for analysis (e.g., Explore view) and alerting purposes.
+For example, in multi-tenanted systems, execution tags are often used to mark the identifiers of the end-users that trigger them for analysis (Such as Explore view) and for alerting purposes.

-In the Lumigo OpenTelemetry Distro for Java, execution tags are represented as span attributes and, specifically, as span attributes with the lumigo.execution_tags. prefix.
+In the Lumigo OpenTelemetry Distribution for Java, execution tags are represented as span attributes with the lumigo.execution_tags. prefix.
+You can dynamically add these tags to your spans to enrich them with additional metadata.
 For example, you could add an execution tag as follows:

 import io.opentelemetry.api.trace.Span;